 I first travelled to Split in Croatia where I had the opportunity to photograph and interview a refugee family of Catholic Croats from the village of Vrlika whose entire population of 500 residents had been ethnically cleansed by Serbian Armed Forces in 1991. (see later interview).

-As a temporary member of the UNHCR I then made my way by helicopter to the industrial city of Tuzla in eastern Bosnia were I was based for the remainder of this assignment.
-Tuzla is the third largest city in Bosnia and had been under siege by Serbian Army Forces for 10 months.
-Only limited UNHCR humanitarian convoys known as the ‘Tuzla Nomads’ were permitted road access into Tuzla.
+As a temporary member of the UNHCR I then made my way by UN helicopters to the industrial city of Tuzla in eastern Bosnia where I was based for the remainder of this assignment.
+As Tuzla was under siege by Serbian armed forces, only limited UNHCR humanitarian convoys know as the ‘Tuzla Nomads’ had road access into the city.